sduponch/Analogizer_Mazamars312_Neogeo_0.8.1/README.md

    B|  O|A  A/B switch on position A
      ---
 ```
-The following options exist in the core menu to configure Analogizer:
-* **SNAC Adapter** List: None, DB15,NES,SNES,PCE,PCE Multitap, SNES swap A,B<->X,Y buttons, PSX (Digital DPAD), PSX (Analog DPAD).
-* **SNAC Controller Assignment** List: several options about how to map SNAC controllers to P1-P4 Pocket controls.
-The controls not mapped to SNAC by default will map to Pocket connected controllers (Pocket built-in or Dock).
-* **Analogizer Video Out** List: you can choose between RGBS (VGA to SCART), RGsB (works is a PVM as YPbPr but using RGB color space), YPbPr (for TV with component video input),
-Y/C NTSC or PAL (for SVideo o compositive video using Y/C Active adapter by Mike S11), RGBHV for SVGA monitor Scandouble video output.

 * **Analogizer** is responsible for generating the correct encoded Y/C signals from RGB and outputs to R,G pins of VGA port.
 Also redirects the CSync to VGA HSync pin.
 The required external Y/C adapter that connects to VGA port is responsible for output Svideo o composite video signal using his internal electronics.
 Oficially
 only the Mike Simone Y/C adapters (active) designs will be supported by Analogizer and will be the ones to use.
 However, depending on the type of screen you have, passive Y/C adapters could work with different degrees of success.

-For output Y/C and composite video you need to select in Pocket's Menu: `Analogizer Video Out > Y/C` or `Analogizer Video Out > Y/C,Pocket OFF`.

-For output Scandoubler SVGA video you need to select in Pocket's Menu: `Analogizer Video Out > Scandoubler RGBHV` or `Analogizer Video Out > Scandoubler,Pocket OFF`.

 You will need to connect an active VGA to Y/C adapter to the VGA port (the 5V power is provided by VGA pin 9).
 I'll recomend one of these (active):
 * [MiSTerAddons - Active Y/C Adapter](https://misteraddons.com/collections/parts/products/yc-active-encoder-board/)